Other Operators

 Array constructor

 Square brackets can be used to construct a new array.
-This is the normal JSON syntax for arrays, and it works in FUME because JSONata is a superset of JSON.
+This is the normal JSON syntax for arrays, and it works in FUME expressions because JSON literals are valid expression syntax.

 Use an array constructor when you want to return a fixed-size list of values.
 Array items can be any valid expression, and the output array will contain the evaluation results of the corresponding expressions, in the same order.